Skip to content

 languages.rust.toolchain

 Rust component packages.
-May optionally define additional components, for example miri
+May optionally define additional components, for example miri.

-Type: attribute set of package
+Type: open submodule of attribute set of package

 Default: